ANTOINE1128/Vet-clinic-database/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding parnter(s) for their contribution to this project also, I would like to thank my code reviewer(s) for their comments and suggestions
+We would like to thank Microverse for this amazing curriculum and a big thanks for the code reviewers for their feedbacks and suggestions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>